Soul Kader

-Soul Alidean Kader (Arabic: شاول قادر; born 31 January 2004) is an English professional footballer who currently plays as a striker for National League South club Hampton & Richmond Borough, on loan from EFL League Two club Bromley.
+Soul Alidean Kader (Arabic: شاول قادر; born 31 January 2004) is an English professional footballer who currently plays as a striker for club Cray Wanderers on loan from club Bromley.

 Career

 Prior to his senior debut, Kader played for Bromley's youth academy.
 In 2021, Kader was named on the bench for Bromley's senior side for the first time in an FA Trophy win over Dover Athletic, but was not used in the game.
 Following a loan at Cray Wanderers, Kader signed his first professional contract with Bromley in 2022.
 He was then sent on loan to VCD Athletic, where he scored 11 goals in 22 league appearances.

 Kader made his senior debut for Bromley in August 2023.
 However, after making 2 appearances and scoring 1 goal in the National League, he was injured in a game against Kidderminster Harriers.
 This injury would rule him out for the remainder of the season, as Bromley were promoted from the National League to League Two.
 He signed a new contract with Bromley whilst sidelined with injury.

 After recovering from injury, Kader was sent on a series of short-term loans to AFC Croydon Athletic, Carshalton Athletic, and Cray Wanderers, where Kader scored 10 goals in 11 league games.
 Following the expiry of his loan deal with Cray Wanderers, Kader returned to Bromley, where he made his League Two debut as a substitute during the final game of the 2024–25 season.

-In Bromley's 2025–26 season, after playing in an EFL Cup first-round game against Ipswich Town, Kader was sent to Hampton & Richmond Borough on loan for 3 months until January 2026.
+In Bromley's 2025–26 season, after playing in an EFL Cup first-round game against Ipswich Town, Kader was sent to Hampton & Richmond Borough on a short-term loan.
+This was followed by another short-term loan spell at Cray Wanderers.

+On 6 January 2026 Kader moved to Horsham on loan for the remainder of the season.
+Kader made his Horsham debut the same day, coming on in the 71st minute of a 2-0 victory over Eastbourne Borough.
+However, following an injury in training and a torn hamstring in a game against Dagenham & Redbridge, Kader's loan spell at Horsham was cancelled on 3 March 2026.
+This was followed by a fourth loan spell at Cray Wanderers for the start of the 2026-27 season.